WEB EXTRA: Medical marijuana dispensary jobs

 NORTHWEST ARKANSAS, Ark.
 (KNWA) — There are numerous jobs and career paths in the medical marijuana industry, as found in the diagram above.

-More than 1,132 pounds of medical marijuana has been sold in Arkansas, totaling $8.1 million in total sales, according to Scott Hardin with the Department of Finance and Administration.
+More than 1,132 pounds of medical marijuana have been sold in Arkansas, totaling $8.1 million in total sales, according to Scott Hardin with the Department of Finance and Administration.

 On Thursday (Sept.
 5), ABC Enforcement agents will conduct a final inspection at Acanza dispensary, located in Fayetteville.